Skip to main content

 Storing Cooked Lasagna

-If you are going to save lasagna that was already cooked, then let the casserole cool completely and then you can store the lasagne in the refrigerator for up to 3-4 days.
+If you are going to save lasagna that was already cooked, then let the casserole cool completely and then you can store the lasagna in the refrigerator for up to 3-4 days.

 Make sure your casserole is freezer friendly.
 Then just for safe measure, envelop the casserole in a freezer safe plastic bag to ensure there is no freezer burn.
 Label and date the bag, find a flat spot in your freezer and store for up to 2 to 3 months.

-The quickest and best way to reheat frozen or chilled lasagne would be in an air fryer.
-Simply preheat the air fryer to 375 F and air fry until the lasagne is warmed through.
-Cover the lasagne with foil which is lightly greased to ensure the cheese doesn’t get too brown.
-To check if it is hot enough, insert a knife to reach the centre of the lasagne and touch the knife to feel the temperature.
+The quickest and best way to reheat frozen or chilled lasagna would be in an air fryer.
+Simply preheat the air fryer to 375 F and air fry until the lasagna is warmed through.
+Cover the lasagna with foil which is lightly greased to ensure the cheese doesn’t get too brown.
+To check if it is hot enough, insert a knife to reach the center of the lasagna and touch the knife to feel the temperature.
 Check every 4-5 minutes.

 If you make the full recipe, you will likely have some leftover marinara sauce and noodles.
 After all, it’s better to have extra than to run out.
 So you can now have more lasagne, especially individually prepared lasagne!